Disneyland Paris Day Trip: The Complete Guide

 You can easily get most of these rides and attractions done in a single day if the park is not too crowded and you maximize your usage of the FastPasses.

 However, if the parks are crowded, you may need to choose your top rides to focus on.

 About half the attractions at Disneyland Paris are in French and half in English.
 This is a lot of fun, even if you don’t speak French.
 You will still recognize the songs and be able to follow along with the storylines if you’re a Disney fan, and the “plots” of attractions are all easy to understand.

 All of the employees at Disneyland Paris speak at least a little English, so you shouldn’t encounter much of a language barrier if you don’t speak French.
-However, it’s still good to come prepared with some basic French phrases like hello, please, thank you, etc. to be polite.
+However, it’s still good to come prepared with some basic French phrases like hello (bonjour), please (s’il vous plaît), and thank you (merci) to be polite.

 Cultural Differences at Disneyland Paris

 Many Americans who have been to the Florida or California theme parks are surprised by the “rudeness” of employees at Disneyland Paris (ex. waiters who aren’t overly attentive, or customer service employees who aren’t extra-cheerful.)